Solar Panel Essential Info

 The biggest and most visible part of any solar system.
 PV solar panels use sunlight to generate electricity through a process called photovoltaic conversion.
 Photons are absorbed by the semiconducting material within the solar cells, which creates an electric current.
 The current is then converted from DC to AC power by an inverter, making it suitable for use in your home or business.

 The amount of electricity generated by a solar panel depends on several factors, such as the size and efficiency of the panel, and the amount of sunlight that falls on it.
-Solar panels are most effective in direct sunlight and less effective on cloudy or overcast days.
+Solar panels are most effective in direct sunlight, but modern technology means they’re still efficient on overcast days.

-However, solar panels are a safe and reliable way to generate electricity all year in Sussex, even in the winter months.
+However, solar panels are a safe and reliable way to generate electricity in Sussex, even during the winter months.
+As such, a typical family home in Sussex will usually need between 8 and 12 455W panels.

 Solar Panel Optimisers